ivan7237d/1log/packages/jest/.github/README.md

 ### readLog

 Returns buffered log entries and clears the buffer.
 Log entries is of type `Entry[]`, but the main intended use of this array is with `expect(...).toMatchInlineSnapshot()` or `expect(...).toMatchSnapshot()`.

-### resetTimeDelta

-Resets the internal state that's used for time deltas.
-Call this function whenever you call `jest.useRealTimers()` (see an example in the Usage section above).

 ---